Copywriting isn't an easy job, but it's something anyone can do with enough practice and dedication.

 That explains why fancy wording is rarely idolized in copywriting.
 Seasoned writers understand that it's not about how intellectual you sound, so much as it is about being clear, direct, and compelling.

 Those starting out might rely on a thesaurus to get them by, but their more established counterparts will understand that flowery language can muddle the point being made.

 So, how do you effectively get your point across?
 What kinds of strategies can you employ in your writing to become more persuasive, without bordering on sleazy?

-Let’s look at the top 8 advanced persuasive writing strategies that every seasoned copywriter swears by.
+Let's look at the top 8 advanced persuasive copywriting strategies most experts swear by.